enriquedecote/public-notes/docs/GrowthOS/Introduction.md

 ---
 tags:
- - knowledge
  - GrowthOS
- - project
- - public
- - documentation
 sources:
 ---
 # GrowthOS
-==The framework which aligns organisations towards startup business goals.==

 Where **Data driven processes** meet **Experimentation** - **Agile** - **Growth hacking** and **Lean startup**

 ![[GrowthOSmap.jpeg]]

-The GrowthOS uses a combination of *state-of-the-art Agile principles* and *growth hacking principles*.
+==GrowthOS aligns organisations towards startup business goals.== It uses a combination of *state-of-the-art Agile principles* and *growth hacking principles* to do so.

 The diagram above shows GrowthOS's core functions divided in three streams:
 1. *The growth framework.* Functions that directly target growth objectives